kaoh/globalplatform/gpshell/src/gpshell.1.md

 * 00E0 - Key Information Templates.
 Instead of the first byte 00 also 01, ... can be used to get more key information templates if available.
 There is a dedicated command for getting this: get_key_information_templates
 * 2F00 - List of applications
 * FF21 - Extended card resources.
 There is a dedicated command for getting this: get_extended_card_resources_information

+__-data

+:    Data in hex format for the store_data command.

 ## Format of CPLC data